fiction

 Elizabeth Evans reads excerpts from her third novel, Rowing in Eden.

 This reading coincided with the release of Johnson's novel Nobody Move, the publication of the novel and the date of the reading being only a few days apart.
-During the question and answer session, Johnson reads a poem from Incognito Lounge, the book which earned him a National Poetry Series Award.
+During the question and answer session, Johnson reads a poem from Incognito Lounge (1982), the book which earned him a National Poetry Series Award.

 Manuel Muñoz reads excerpts from "Señor X," a story from his 2007 collection The Faith Healer of Olive Avenue.
+This reading was originally given with Tenney Nathanson.

 In this performance, Robert Boswell reads an excerpt from "The Heyday of the Insensitive Bastards," from his 2009 short-story collection of the same name.